Heavy Metal (film): "Captain Sternn"

 Based on the character of the same name created by Bernie Wrightson.

-On a space station, crooked space captain Lincoln F. Sternn is on trial by the 'Federation' for numerous serious charges, including murder, rape, piracy, fraud, armed theft, and a moving violation.
+On a space station, crooked space captain Lincoln F. Sternn is on trial by the 'Federation' for numerous serious charges, including multiple counts of murder, rape, piracy, fraud, armed theft, and one moving violation.
 Pleading "not guilty" against the advice of his lawyer Charlie, who fears Sternn will be found guilty and executed, Sternn explains that he expects to be acquitted because he bribed a witness named Hanover Fiste.
 Fiste takes the stand, revealing him to be the man who discovered the Loc-Nar aboard the station earlier.
 Fidgeting with the now marble-sized Loc-Nar as he testifies, Fiste initially praises Sternn's moral character, but the Loc-Nar begins influencing him to blurt out highly incriminating statements about Sternn instead.
-Becoming enraged at Sternn, Fiste changes into a hulking muscular brute that chases Sternn throughout the station, breaking through bulkheads and wreaking havoc.
-Eventually, he corners Sternn, who gives him his promised payoff, and he promptly shrinks back to his scrawny original form.
+Becoming increasingly enraged at Sternn as he testifies to his misdeeds and crimes, Fiste transforms into a hulking muscular brute.
+Fiste ends his testimony urging for Sternn's execution and chases him throughout the station, breaking through bulkheads and wreaking havoc.
+Eventually, Fiste corners Sternn, who gives him his promised payoff, and he promptly shrinks back to his scrawny original form.
 Sternn opens a trap door under Fiste, ejecting him into space.
 The Loc-Nar enters Earth's atmosphere with Fiste's flaming severed hand still clinging to it.